celo-org/celo-monorepo/packages/docs/developer-resources/integrations/custody.md

 Once cGLD has been locked via `LockedGold`, it can then be used to vote for validator groups.
 [Election.sol](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol) is the contract that manages this functionality.

-The `votes` in this contract are tracked by a [Votes type](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol#L87) which has `pending`, `active`, and `total` votes. `pending` votes are those that have been cast for a validator group, and `active` votes are those that have been activated after an epoch, meaning that these votes generate voter rewards.
+The `votes` in this contract are tracked by a [Votes type](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol#L87) which has `pending`, `active`, and `total` votes.
+Pending votes are those that have been cast for a validator group, and active votes are those that have been activated after an epoch, meaning that these votes generate voter rewards.

 Votes are cast for a validator group using the [`vote` function](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol#L229).
 This increments the `pending` and `total` votes in the `Election` contract, and decrements the equivalent amount of cGLD from the `nonvoting` balance in the `LockedGold` contract, for the associated account.